SQL-Library/SQL-Library/README.md

 AND YOU MAY NOT RELY ON ANY SUCH INFORMATION OR ADVICE.

 Notes:
-- find out how to make project as a library so other people can simply download package and place it in their working directory
-    - test out ^
     - continuing development at a later date after full java fundamentals learned